Fall 2025

 LA 401: Reintroducing Lawrence - Imagining a Revitalized Gateway Community with Groundwork Lawrence on Brownfield Sites at the East Edge of the City

-The BSLA Senior Urban Design Studio, taught by Michael DiPasquale and Joshua Burgel, is envisioning strategies to transform a large brownfield swath of open parking lot, generic park, and recently redeveloped mill buildings into a vibrant community oriented space that welcomes new people to build lives in Lawrence, MA.
-Students work on different time scales, from short term tactical interventions in landscape architecture and public art; to mid-term transitional landscapes that serve people and the environment, and long term cultural transformations capable of regenerating the region.
-Meetings and interviews with community stakeholders and experts have honed the studio's objectives into their final design and planning program.
-The studio's goal is to create project visions that will INSPIRE Lawrence City agencies to make change.
+The BSLA Senior Urban Design Studio, taught by Michael DiPasquale and Joshua Burgel, envisioned strategies to transform a large brownfield swath of open parking lot, generic park, and recently redeveloped mill buildings into a vibrant community oriented space that welcomes new people to build lives in Lawrence, MA.
+Students worked on different time scales, from short-term tactical interventions in landscape architecture and public art; to mid-term transitional landscapes that serve people and the environment, and long-term cultural transformations capable of regenerating the region.
+Meetings and interviews with community stakeholders and experts honed the studio's objectives into their final design and planning program.
+The studio's goal was to create project visions that INSPIRE Lawrence City agencies to make change

 LA 606: Cultural Landscape - Envisioning a New Visitor Center and Arrival Experience at Minute Man National Historical Park